olebole/irafdoc/doc/apextract.apvariance.rst

   weighted.
   </p>
   <p>
-  Variance weighting is often called <tt>"optimal"</tt> extraction since it produces the best unbiased signal-to-noise estimate of the flux in the two dimensional profile.
+  Variance weighting is often called <span style="font-family: monospace;">"optimal"</span> extraction since it produces the best unbiased signal-to-noise estimate of the flux in the two dimensional profile.
 The theory and application of this type of weighting has been described in several papers.
-The ones which were closely examined and used as a model for the algorithms in this software are <tt>"An Optimal Extraction Algorithm for CCD Spectroscopy"</tt>, PASP 98, 609, 1986, by Keith Horne and <tt>"The Extraction of Highly Distorted Spectra"</tt>, PASP 100, 1032, 1989, by Tom Marsh.
+The ones which were closely examined and used as a model for the algorithms in this software are <span style="font-family: monospace;">"An Optimal Extraction Algorithm for CCD Spectroscopy"</span>, PASP 98, 609, 1986, by Keith Horne and <span style="font-family: monospace;">"The Extraction of Highly Distorted Spectra"</span>, PASP 100, 1032, 1989, by Tom Marsh.
   </p>
   <p>
   The noise model for the image data used in the variance weighting,